ubc-library-rc/rdm/content/10-2_Manual-Data-Anonymization.md

 - *When to use:* this method can be used when there are outlier records or when data anonymity and sensitivity assessments, like k anonymity, aren’t met

 # Manual de-identification steps
+You're a researcher looking into the production efficiencies of apple growers in the Pacific Northwest.
+Here is the example dummy dataset for this workshop (PLACE DATASET HERE).
+This dataset was created for this workshop and doesn’t reflect a real study with real participants.
+We will be using this example dataset to illustrate the following manual de-identification procedures.

+Please note that most of the records of the example dataset have already been de-identified.
+However, the first record is not de-identified, so you can practice the manual de-identification methods by following the steps outlined below.

+**Step 1: Direct identifiers**

+Here, let’s first find the direct identifiers and select a method to remove them.
+We will use <u>pseudonymization</u>.
+For example, names will be replaced with “person1”, “person2”, and so on.
+- Examples of direct identifiers:
+  - Names, addresses, phone numbers, emails
+  - Government ID number, IP addresses
+  - Photos, biometric ID

+(INSERT TABLE HERE)

+**Step 2: Dates**

+Next, we’re going to identify and re-code specific dates in a way that will still allow data analysis.
+You should consider removing any dates that aren’t important for analysis.
+We will use <u>aggregation</u> for the “date of birth” variable.
+For example, 5-year age ranges will replace each individual birth dates
+- Examples of dates that could be linked to public records:
+  - Specific days
+  - Date of birth
+  - Date of interview or treatment

+(INSERT TABLE HERE)

+**Step 3: Geographic data**

+Keep in mind that if geographical specificity is needed for analysis, then take extra precautions to protect other variables that may contribute to re-identification.
+For this step, we’re going to use <u>pseudonymization</u> again for the geographical variables.
+For example, orchard names will be replaced with “farm1”, “farm2”, “farm3”, and so on.
+- Examples of geographical data:
+  - Street address
+  - Census tract
+  - Postal code or zip code
+  - Country
+  - Area population of less than 100,000

+(INSERT TABLE HERE)

+**Step 4: Data potentially linked to external sources**

+Keep an eye out for (indirect) variables that could link to publicly accessible sources of data, like government registries or social media profiles.
+These kinds of data matched with geographical data could lead to re-identification.
+Here, we will use <u>anonymization</u> for the social media profiles included in the dataset.
+For example, for each record, we will remove the participant’s username from their social media profile.
+- Examples of indirect variables:
+  - Social media profiles
+  - A medical clinic matched with a business revenue database

+(INSERT TABLE HERE)

+**The finalized de-identified dataset**

+Here is the final product after manually de-identifying the dataset.
+The dataset is sufficiently de-identified enough that it can be shared with research team members or external partners, for example.

+To assess the anonymity of this dataset, we can look at the overall k anonymity value, which is k=1.
+In real life, this k anonymity value would be <u>unacceptable</u>.
+This tells us that the dataset was not sufficiently de-identified and that participants are easily identifiable.
+Ideally in real life, a k anonymity value of 3 or 5 would be good.

+For this workshop, however, we will keep the k anonymity value of 1 because it’s only a dummy dataset and no real participants are involved.

+(INSERT TABLE HERE)

 ## Alternative steps
+Previously, we demonstrated one manual de-identification method for each step.
+However, other kinds of methods (mentioned at the beginning of this workshop) could be applied as well.

+For example:
+- In step 1, anonymization can be applied to some direct identifiers, like emails.
+This means removing all data for the “email_id”.
+- In step 2, generalization can be applied to the birth dates to only use the birth years.
+However, be aware of outliers.
+- In step 3, anonymization can also be applied to the “city” variable, as the province could be enough for data analysis.
+This would look like removing all data for the “city” variable, leaving only data related to the province variable.
+- In step 4, masking could be applied to the social media profiles, blurring out the participants’ social media usernames.
+This could be using asterisks in place of the usernames for each record.

 <b>Here's a breakdown of what we covered:</b>
+Participants’ private and identifiable information needs to be protected when sharing a dataset containing sensitive data.
+A sensitive dataset can be sufficiently de-identified using the manual de-identification methods outlined in this workshop, so it can be safely shared with your research team or other researchers.
+These methods include anonymization, pseudonymization, aggregation, masking, generalization, and local suppression.
+For each step of the de-identification process, select the method that is the most appropriate to address the sensitivity of the variable being de-identified.
+Also, remember to assess the anonymity of your finalized dataset to make sure it’s properly de-identified.
+{: .note}

 # Congrats!
 {: .no_toc}